ababier/open-kbp/README.md

 [The American Association of Physicists in Medicine](https://www.aapm.org/GrandChallenge/OpenKBP/).

 ## Citation
+Please use our paper as the citation for this dataset or code repository:

 A. Babier, B. Zhang, R. Mahmood, K.L.
 Moore, T.G.
 Purdie, A.L.
 McNiven, T.C.Y.
 Chan, "OpenKBP: The Open-Access Knowledge-Based Planning Grand Challenge," under review at *Medical Physics*.
 [\[arXiv\]](https://arxiv.org/abs/2011.14076)